jiujitsuboy/SpringAOP/AOPDemo/README.md

 2. **Description**
 3. **Date Time**

-The app allow you to create new diary entries.
+The app runs in port 8080 [App](http://localhost:8080/).
+It allows to create new diary entries.

 ![new_entry](Images/new_entry.png)